-An 'Inferred Mineral Resource' is that part of a Mineral Resource for which quantity and grade or quality can be estimated on the basis of geological evidence and limited sampling, and reasonably assumed, but not verified, geological and grade continuity.
-The estimate is based on limited information and sampling, gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.
+'Inferred Mineral Resource' is that part of a Mineral An Resource for which quantity and grade or quality can be estimated on the basis of geological evidence and limited sampling, and reasonably assumed, but not verified, geological and grade continuity.
+The estimate is based on limited sampling, information and gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drill holes.